 - c.
 Contra Costa County Flood Control District: The District will update and expand the Resource Characterizations at high priority maintenance sites to provide the quantitative capacity evaluations needed to document and support maintenance goals.
 The capacity evaluations will consider channel geometry conditions, the observed flow record, history of past flooding (as available), history of past maintenance activities, and other factors.
 The methodology used to evaluate channel capacity will be updated and refined each year to improve the quantitative evaluations over time.
 The updated Resource Characterizations will include existing constraints and limiting factors to achieving improved habitat functions, opportunities for potential habitat enhancement or restoration, and longer-term maintenance goals.
 These Resource Characterizations will be used to identify and support maintenance activities each year and to collectively optimize physical and biological processes in the various program watersheds over time. - d.
 Sonoma County Water Agency: Sonoma Water has supplemented its SMP Manual with a SMP Database that inventories and spatially maps assessments performed on each stream reach in the SMP area to characterize the following reach conditions: (1) general setting information (i.e., location, jurisdiction, adjacent land use, reach length); (2) physical conditions (i.e., active flow width, channel geometry, geomorphic setting); (3) biological conditions (i.e., instream habitats, riparian vegetation composition, listed species); and (4) management considerations and opportunities (i.e., maintenance history, current priorities, natural resource enhancement/protection opportunities).
 These reach characterization sheets ("reach sheets") are described in detail in Appendix C of the SMP Manual and are continually updated in the SMP Database to reflect changes and progress in achieving the goals of the SMP.
-Annual stream channel assessments are conducted to organize and prioritize maintenance activities each year and follow an assessment checklist which evaluates channel conditions relative to maintenance triggers described in the SMP Manual.
-Sonoma Water is also continually developing Channel Maintenance Objectives for select stream reaches, which considers channel roughness from existing sediment and vegetation conditions to produce reach-specific vegetation templets and nomographs to inform the maintenance prioritization process.
+Annual stream channel assessments are conducted to organize and prioritize maintenance activities each year and follow an assessment checklist that evaluates channel conditions relative to maintenance triggers described in the SMP Manual.
+Sonoma Water is also continually developing Channel Maintenance Objectives for select stream reaches, which considers channel roughness from existing sediment and vegetation conditions to produce reach-specific vegetation templates and nomographs to inform the maintenance prioritization process.
 Reach sheets, annual channel assessments, and Channel Maintenance Objectives (where developed) are all continually updated in the SMP Database and are reviewed holistically for a full understanding of stream resources, locations, and interactions to help avoid, minimize, and mitigate environmental impacts of planned routine maintenance activities.
-With input from staff of the Water Board and other regulatory agencies, Sonoma Water developed these channel characterizations to provide enough detail and photo documentation to support the review and approval of annual maintenance projects.
+With input from staff of the Water Board and other regulatory agencies, Sonoma Water developed these channel characterizations to provide enough detail and photo documentation to support the review and approval of annual maintenance projects. - e.
+Midpen: Midpen will characterize the reaches where work is proposed.
+Similarly, Midpen will evaluate the maintenance needs at the sites identified in its Manual (Midpen RMP Manual, App.
+E) based on historical and current maintenance actions and needs.